Arizona Reading Program

 - Leverage available resources

 The Arizona State Library participates in the Collaborative Summer Library Program (CSLP) as a member and pays for membership for all public libraries in Arizona.
-This allows the State Library to make available to Arizona libraries the exclusive materials created for member use only.
-The State Library provides manuals, banners, posters, bookmarks, reading logs, stamps, and certificates to support summer reading programs throughout Arizona.
+This allows the State Library to make available to Arizona libraries exclusive materials created for CSLP member use only.
+The State Library provides manuals, banners, posters, bookmarks, reading logs, stamps, and certificates to support summer library programs throughout Arizona.
 Libraries can use their own or partner funds to purchase incentive and other materials not provided by the State Library.
+The future summer themes are:

-We request several key pieces of information annually and encourage you to review the 2023 ARP Final Report Worksheet before summer reading begins to gather the necessary information.
-We have added space for you to enter virtual programming and share the other creative ways you are serving your community.
+We request several key pieces of information annually and encourage you to review the 2024 ARP Final Report Worksheet before summer begins to gather the necessary information.

-If you have any concerns, please contact [email protected] and we will work together to get the information submitted.
+If you have any questions or need additional help with creating your library’s survey, please contact Library Development and we will work together to get the information submitted.

 The Arizona Presenters' Showcase is a listing of artists, educators and presenters that are interested in presenting to Arizona library audiences.